 PIA

-PIA (Private Internet Access) offers comprehensive security with AES-128 and AES-256, WireGuard and OpenVPN for tunneling protocols, and RAM-only servers, and has an audited no-logs policy.
+PIA (Private Internet Access) offers comprehensive security with AES-128 and AES-256 encryption, using WireGuard and OpenVPN as its tunneling protocols.
+The service operates on RAM-only servers and has an audited no-logs policy, ensuring strict privacy online.

-Want to dive deeper into the VPN?
+Want a more comprehensive comparison?
 Check out our Surfshark vs. PIA article.

 PIA | |